boydjc/TDACPP/README.md

 - The refresh token does not need to be encoded before storing in config.json.
 The class will encode it for you before sending requests

+- There is no need to manually keep track of when a refresh token or access token is created.
+The class will check the access token and refresh token creation dates and make new ones when it's time.
+However, if you go more than 90 days without running the class and your refresh token expires, you will need to manually create one again and insert it into config.json.